Soojin-Lee0819/connectionsLab/Project2/README.md

 ### Lesson Learnt

 When building a complex project like this with mini components, always plan ahead and add helper function.
-This will save a lot of time in the future to manage and iterate if needed.
+This will save a lot of time in the future to manage and iterate the project.